According to the Australian Human Rights Commission, in 2018, 23% of women and 16% of men have experienced sexual harassment at work in Australia.

 - Myth #6: I don’t want to get involved – it’s none of my business

 Reality: It’s everybody’s business – the standard we walk past is the standard we accept

 - Myth #7: It only happens to [straight-cis] women

 Reality: It happens to people of all genders and sexual orientations

 - Myth #8: It’s mainly just senior men taking advantage of their secretaries

 Reality: Sexual harassment is about power.
 And power at work isn’t just about seniority.

-DCA members can download the full guide from the section below.
+DCA members can download the Sexual Harassment Myths Quiz from the section below.